SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 ## Identify and test the remote system

-The remote system we'll use is the SAP S/4HANA Cloud sandbox system that we looked briefly at in exercise 03, where we [found and examined the Business Partner API in the SAP API Business Hub](../03-import-odata-api/README.md#find-and-examine-the-business-partner-api).
+The remote system we'll use is the SAP S/4HANA Cloud sandbox system that we looked briefly at in exercise 03, where we [found and examined the Business Partner API in the SAP Business Accelerator Hub](../03-import-odata-api/README.md#find-and-examine-the-business-partner-api).

 ### Find the remote system

-👉 Check out the Configuration Details section of the [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) overview in the SAP API Business Hub, where you'll see that the SANDBOX URL is given as:
+👉 Check out the Configuration Details section of the [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) overview in the SAP Business Accelerator Hub, where you'll see that the SANDBOX URL is given as:

 ```text
 https://sandbox.api.sap.com/s4hanacloud/sap/opu/odata/sap/API_BUSINESS_PARTNER
 ```

-### Try it out via the SAP API Business Hub
+### Try it out via the SAP Business Accelerator Hub

 👉 Use the [Try Out](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) facility and run a request in the default environment, which is the Sandbox.
 Choose the `GET /A_BusinessPartner` method and endpoint combination (within the "Business Partner" group) and run the request.
 You should see a response that looks something like this: